Southern Rivers Community Mental Health - Balclutha

-About you/about the role
+About the role - About you

-Due to the fast-paced nature of the DHB, our vacancy close dates may be subject to change.
+Due to the fast paced nature of the DHB, our vacancy close dates may be subject to change.
 Don't delay, make sure you apply as soon as possible.

 In the interests of protecting our people and our patients, all appointments will be subject to the following:

-- occupational health assessment
+- Occupational health assessment

-- police vetting / Ministry of Justice safety checks
+- Police vetting / Ministry of Justice safety checks

-- serious misconduct checks (previous Public Service departments and statutory Crown entities only)
+- Serious misconduct checks (previous Public Service departments and statutory Crown entities only)

 We only accept online applications.
-Please apply via our website: https://careers.southernhealth.nz/
+Please apply via our website: https://careers.southernhealth.nz/job-invite/13112/